flakeheaven/flakeheaven/README.md

 + Add more tests.
 + Improve performance.
 + Found a bug?
 Fix it!
-+ Made an article about FlakeHell?
++ Made an article about FlakeHeaven?
 Great!
 Let's add it into the `README.md`.
 + Don't have time to code?
 No worries!
 Just tell your friends and subscribers about the project.
 More users -> more contributors -> more cool features.

 A convenient way to run tests is using [DepHell](https://github.com/dephell/dephell):